coppercash/coppercash.github.io/_posts/2013-09-17-Sqlalchemy-Many-to-Many-Relationship.markdown

     - sqlalchemy
 ---

-There are three key words of Many-to-Many: 'primaryjoin', 'secondary', 'secondaryjoin'.
-And they are three parameters of funtion ‘Relationship’.
+The three parameters `primaryjoin`, `secondary`, `secondaryjoin` of function `relationship()` are the keys of many to many relationship.

-In SQL, to impletement Many=to-Many requires three tables.
-Table A and B for two entities need to be related, and table C present the relationship.
-Parameter 'secondary' is the table C, 'primaryjoin' is the method that connectC and A (or B), 'secondaryjoin' is another method that connect C and B (or A).
+In SQL, to impletement Many-to-Many requires three tables.
+Let's call them Table A, B, C.  Table A and B for two entities need to be related, and table C present the relationship.

+Back to our three parameters of `relationship()`.
+Parameter `secondary` is the table C, `primaryjoin` is the method that connects C and A (or B), `secondaryjoin` is another method that connects C and B (or A).

-For instance, the [code]() may look like this:
+For instance, the [code](/media/files/2013/09/17/Many_to_Many.py) may look like this:

     attend_party = Table('attend_party',
         Column('people_id', Integer, ForeignKey('people.id')),